pytorch/executorch/docs/source/concepts.md

 An implementation of an operator.
 There can be multiple implementations of an operator for different backends/inputs/etc.

+## Kernel registry / Operator registry

+A table with mappings between kernel names and their implementations.
+This allows the ExecuTorch runtime to resolve references to kernels during execution.

 ## Lowering

 The process of transforming a model to run on various backends.
 It is called 'lowering' as it is moving code closer to the hardware.
 In ExecuTorch, lowering is performed as part of backend delegation.